 5 Tips to Boost Good Dental Health

 - Use the Right Toothbrush: Your brush has an important role to play to make sure your teeth are healthy.
-Avoid hard bristles, as they may wear away the enamel.
+Avoid hard bristles.
+They may wear away the enamel.
 Use medium or soft bristles that will be gentle on your gums and tongue too.
 Hold your brush at a 45-degree angle across the line where your teeth meet your gums.
 Never run it straight across or apply too much pressure.
 This might cause your gums to bleed.
 Use gentle pressure, brushing up and down, back and forth.
 Brush the roof of your mouth and the surface of your tongue to prevent bacteria buildup.
-Also, an electric toothbrush may be a worthwhile investment.
-Ask your dentist which one may be best for you.

 - Regular Dental Check-Ups: If you visit your dentist every six months, you’re on the road to good dental health.
-Your dentist will take X-rays to look at the state of your teeth beyond what you see.
-If there are any small cavities that need attention, they can do so before they worsen to bigger problems, saving you both discomfort and money.
+They take X-rays to look at the state of your teeth beyond what you see.
+If there are any small cavities that need attention, they can do so before they worsen into bigger problems, saving you both discomfort and money.

-- Avoid Unhealthy Beverages: For complete oral hygiene, you need to watch what you eat and drink.
-Avoid drinking sodas, sugary drinks, alcohol, and coffee as best as you can.
-They contain phosphorus, which can bring down calcium levels in your body.
-If yougo overboard on any of these drinks, your teeth can be permanently discoloured.
-Also, the acidity of sodas and sugary beverages can cause demineralization and weaken your enamel.
+- Avoid Unhealthy Beverages: For complete oral hygiene, you need to watch what you eat.
+Avoid smoking, sodas, sugary drinks, alcohol, and coffee as best as you can.
+They contain phosphorus which can bring down calcium levels in your body.
+If you go overboard on any of these drinks, your teeth can be permanently discoloured.

 - Increase Calcium and Vitamin D: Calcium is critical to strengthening bones and teeth.
 Milk and milk products are a good source of calcium.
 If you are vegan or lactose intolerant, consume soy products, tofu, soybeans, green leaves such as bok choy, broccoli, kale, mustard leaves, Chinese cabbage and okra.
-Soak up some sun in moderation to allow your bones to absorb vitamin D that is essential for healthy bones and teeth.
-Also, zinc, iron, and potassium are important nutrients for healthy teeth.
+Soak yourself in the sun in moderation to allow your bones to absorb vitamin D that is essential for healthy bones and teeth.
+Zinc, iron, and potassium are also important nutrients for healthy teeth too.

 KR Dental – Your Oshawa Dentists since 1995

-King Ritson Dental Clinic in Oshawa is well reputed to help patients maintain healthy smiles.
+King Ritson Dental Clinic in Oshawa is well reputed to help customers maintain healthy smiles.
 With a team of 10 dentists and 25 dental hygienists, KR Dental provides a variety of treatments and services to serve any issue you may have with your oral health.
-Using advanced dental technology, we are committed to assisting you with a positive experience and an affordable payment plan.
-Call us today to receive guidance through your dental journey.
+Using advanced dental technology, we are committed to assisting you with a positive experience at affordable payment plans.
+Call us to guide you through your dental journey.